01:447:203 HONORS COMPUTATIONAL GENETICS

 All Genetics majors must complete a lab course requirement to fulfill the degree requirements.
 The lab course requirement can be satisfied by taking either this course or 01:447:315 or 01:694:214 or 01:694:215 or 01:447:302 or 01:447:303.

 Students must be in their first or second year at Rutgers in an approved Honors program (e.g., the Honors College or the SAS Honors Program).

 Honors computational genetics is a computer-based laboratory course that introduces students to the use of computers in biological research.
 This course is for freshman and sophomore Honors students who are thinking of careers at the intersection of life sciences, statistics, and/or computer science, particularly students who are considering majoring in Genetics.
 The course fulfills the laboratory requirement for the Genetics major.

 In the first half of the course, students will receive instruction in introductory computer programming (Python) and the UNIX operating system.
 In the second half of the course, students will practice using Python and UNIX software packages to analyze genetic and genomic data.
 Each class consists of a mixture of lecture and computer-based demos and/or exercises, as well as time for students to work on assignments.
 The course provides the introductory skills needed to conduct basic computational research in the life sciences, including many aspects of computer programming and data analysis.

-This course meets guidelines for an honors course specifically by providing close contact with faculty (faculty to student ratio of approximately 1 to 5), covering topics with expanded scope and providing exercises that are more in-depth than in traditional courses.
+This course meets guidelines for an honors course specifically by providing close contact with faculty, covering topics with expanded scope and providing exercises that are more in-depth than in traditional courses.

 The goals of Honors Computational Genetics reflect the learning goals of the Department of Genetics, and include 1) knowledge specific goals: know the terms, concepts and theories in genetics; 2) integrate the material from multiple courses and research.